Waterproof motorcycle trousers can make the difference between having an enjoyable ride or a miserable battle to get to a destination.

 Much like the Mondial jacket from Oxford, I was surprised when the trousers hit the market.

-Laminate waterproof trousers at such a good price point were unheard of.
+Laminate waterproof trousers at such a reasonable price point were unheard of.

-They don’t disappoint in terms of quality either; the waterproof membrane keeps the rain at bay and the rider dry.
+They don’t disappoint in quality either; the waterproof membrane keeps the rain at bay and the rider dry.

 Ventilation is excellent for when things heat up a little, and when it gets cooler, Oxford’s detachable WarmDry thermal liner will keep you warm.

-A full 360 zip will connect you to the Mondial jacket or other Oxford jackets for full waterproof protection.
+A full 360 zip will connect you to the Mondial jacket or other Oxford jackets for complete waterproof protection.

 There are just two things not so great about these trousers.